 - Formal Hearing: The official process in which the complainant or university representative and the respondent presents information to a Student Conduct Hearing Board or administrative hearing officer in order to resolve an allegation of policy violation.

-- Information/Evidence: Information refers to the knowledge, materials, etc. brought to the hearing, whether furnished by witnesses or derived from documents or from any other source.
+- Information/Evidence/Documentation: Information refers to the knowledge, materials, etc. brought to the hearing, whether furnished by witnesses or derived from documents or from any other source.
 It should be noted that the term “information” is preferred to “evidence.”

 - No Contest: Student is not contesting or challenging responsibility for the charges of the incident.

 - Not Responsible: Student is found more likely than not to not be accountable for the alleged policy violation.

 - Pre-Hearing Conference: A meeting with the Student Conduct officer that is requested by the respondent or complainant in order to convey information about the formal hearing process.

 - Preliminary Hearing: A hearing which occurs to notify students of alleged violations and potential outcomes.
 A respondent may accept responsibility for the alleged violations and outcomes during this hearing, or deny responsibility moving the process forward to a formal hearing.